patrick-g-p/front-end-architecture/README.md

 ### Shared Dependencies
-These can be organizes into directories for SCSS, JS, Fragments... anything we homebrew that is used across apps/pages
+These can be organizes into directories for SCSS, JS, Fragments, images... anything we homebrew that is used across apps/pages

+### node_modules
+external dependencies from npm

 ### Views
 This is a directory that should be name of the URI (if we are visiting `/users.html` the directory/app name should be `users`.